"That's Easy for YOU to Say" is a three-person

 Alan: Shirley.
 I'm sure you remember our first conversation, in the men's room.

 Shirley: (looking up, surprised) You zipped your pants and offered me your hand.
-Which I refused.

-Alan: Brad has something he wants to tell you about what you saw that day. (looks expectantly at Brad, who is struggling with something, apparently) Brad.
+Alan: Brad has something he wants to tell you about what you saw that day.

 Brad: (in exasperation) Oh my God, that's enormous!